stevehoover/RISC-V_MYTH_Workshop/README.md

 ## Pre-generated Diagram

-Your generated CPU would look like this after implementing all labs:
+Your generated CPU would look like this after implementing all labs.

+**Note** : As noted above in "HELP!!!" section, refer to this diagram only when stuck.
+Reverse-engineering this diagram will **not** help you finish faster, and we can tell whether you simply reverse-engineer it.

 *Right click and open image in new tab* to use your browser's zooming and to hover over assignment statements.

 ![Complete CPU](tlv_lib/fullcore.svg)